felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 {{< figure src="/img/hoarding-project/hoarding-on-top-of-parents-hoarding.JPG" position="center" caption="Every nook and cranny was filled to the brim.
 The stuff in the back is not mine, I swear!" >}}

-Moving into my second apartment (this time with my partner), things got small.
-However big you imagine my first bedroom, here's the new space I could claim in the apartment (excluding hard to access storage):
+Moving into my second apartment, this time with my partner, things got small.
+However big you imagined my first bedroom, the new space I could claim in the apartment (excluding storage that was hard to access) would shock you :

 {{< figure src="/img/hoarding-project/small-current-space.JPG" position="center" caption="My space as it was when we moved in.
 A drastic change!
 Cool keyboard, though." >}}